Picking flowers, berries and mushrooms

 Commercial berry-picking

-There is no ban on commercially organised large-scale berry picking – at least as long as it does not cause loss or nuisance to the landowner other than the loss of the actual berries.
+There is no ban on commercially organized large-scale berry picking, as long as it does not cause any loss or inconvenience to the landowner – other than the loss of the berries themselves.

 Special rules for protected areas

-Special rules apply to protected areas, for example, in national parks, nature reserves and at heritage sites.
+Special rules apply in protected areas, such as national parks, nature reserves and heritage sites.
 There may be restrictions in place on picking berries and other plants, as well as collecting rocks or other objects.
+Make sure to check what rules and regulations apply.

 Information in other languages